brightzheng100/instana-server-on-k8s/all-in-openshift/README.md

 This repository guides you through how to set up Instana on an OpenShift cluster, with 3rd party Operators for building the datastore components.

-Latest review on 08 Jan 2024, with:
+Latest review on 05 July 2024, with:

-- Red Hat OpenShift Container Platform (OCP) v4.12 -- it should work in other/newer OCP v4.x versions.
+- Red Hat OpenShift Container Platform (OCP) v4.15 -- it should work in other/newer OCP v4.x versions.
-- Instana version `261-2`.
+- Instana version `273-4`.

 Please note that there are quite some extra configurable features turned on by default, as of writing:
 - BeeInstana